extrange/personal-blog/docs/blog/posts/2022-07-10-win11-vm-gpu-passthrough.md

     -   To change the password of the default `guacadmin` user, it is necessary to create another user account with admin rights.
     -   For RDP, ensure `Ignore server certificate` is checked, otherwise Guacamole will refuse to connect.

-## 7. (Optional) Setup NFS/SAMBA
+## 7. (Optional) Filesharing: VirtioFS/NFS/SAMBA

-Network File System (NFS) is a handy way to share files on a Linux host with other Linux clients.
-For sharing files with Windows clients, SAMBA is the better option (much less delay on opening).
+You may want to share a filesystem between the host and guest.
+There are several options, with [VirtioFS] being the fastest, followed by SAMBA, then Network File System (NFS).

 **Note**: If you are using a `macvtap` interface (to allow the guest to receive its own IP address on the network), it is [not possible][macvtap-issues] to connect to the host due to how `macvtap` works.
 You will need to create a `NAT` connection (e.g. `Virtual Network 'Default' : NAT`) to connect to the host, via a separate subnet.

+**VirtioFS**

+This is the preferred way.
+The VirtioFS driver is included in the Linux kernel since 5.4.

+Follow the [instructions][virtiofs-instructions] to set it up.

+Note: support for multiple mount points doesn't [appear ready][virtio-multiple].

 **NFS**

+NFS is a handy way to share files on a Linux host with other Linux clients.
+For sharing files with Windows clients, SAMBA is the better option (much less delay on opening compared to NFS).

 Windows does not come with NFS support by default - you must enable it.
 In an elevated PowerShell window, run: